Lauro199471/ROS_Tutorial/Chapter 1/README.md

 ...........
 </link>
 ```
+Here, we define the collision geometry as cylinder and the mass as 1 Kg, and we also set the inertial matrix of the link.
+The **collision and inertia parameters** are required in each link; otherwise, Gazebo will not load the robot model properly.
 ## Gazebo
 Gazebo is a free and open source robot simulation environment developed by Willow Garage.To run Gazebo requires a powerful graphics card.
 Roslaunch is a standard method used to start Gazebo with world files and robot URDF models.
 To perform a basic test of Gazebo, an empty Gazebo world can be brought up with the following command:
 ```